Class Teacher – Mrs S Clarke

 Each Monday we collect £1 which is used to buy snack for your child throughout the week.
 All contributions are greatly valued to ensure your child has a healthy week at school.

 In Reception we have access to our outdoor classroom daily to keep us physically active and healthy.
-In addition to this, our planned PE day is Wednesday.
-PE will commence after October half term.
+In addition to this, our planned PE day is Tuesday.
 On P.E days children are required to come in to school wearing their full PE kit.

 Please ensure ALL your child’s clothing has names on it.
 As they go through the wash names do tend to fade so please keep checking to ensure that things don’t go missing, especially jumpers and cardigans.